Feriman22/portscan-protection/README.md

 ## Roadmap

+- Use systemd service if available.
+If not, set cronjob
 - Reinstall function
 - Easier way to disable auto-update function
 - Verify that the root's cron is enabled or not